smxi/inxi/README.txt

 --------------------------------------------------------------------------------

-Remember that is is NOT the master branch of inxi, this is the master branch of pinxi, the development version of inxi, aka, next inxi, and as such, this should only be used by expert users.
+Remember that is is NOT the master branch of inxi, this is the old inxi-perl branch of pinxi, the development version of inxi, aka, next inxi, and as such, this should only be used by expert users. pinxi how has its own repo at codeberg.

 Please file issue reports or feature requests at: